 - Bart Andrews is a national leader in psychiatric crisis services at BHR in St. Louis, an avid tweeter and provocateur who boldly challenges stigma and intimately shares his own personal struggles

 - April Foreman is a passionate and expert clinician with the SE Louisiana Veterans Health Care System and also the wildly creative national innovator and tech guru behind the SPSM chat and its social media community

 - Melinda Moore is a rising star in the Department of Psychology at Eastern Kentucky University who studied with Dr. David Jobes and is now crafting her own unique impact with projects like “positive changes in the aftermath of crisis”

-- Jonathan Singer teaches and shares his infectious enthusiasm at Temple University, but over the past decade has made the time to found and support the popular Social Work Podcast, which disseminates top research and clinical best practices
+- Jonathan Singer teaches and shares his infectious enthusiasm at Loyola University Chicago, but over the past decade has made the time to found and support the popular Social Work Podcast, which disseminates top research and clinical best practices

 - Jie Zhang directs the Center for China Studies while he teaches and conducts research in social psychology and suicidology at SUNY Buffalo State